 This guide will help you create a comprehensive property management maintenance checklist and share some tips and tools to help you get through that list faster and more efficiently than previously possible.

 Stay Ahead of Every Request: The Property Management Maintenance Contact Center

-To get started, let’s look at some ways to make maintenance processing easier.
-To take some of the burden of handling service requests from tenants, consider enlisting the help of a maintenance support service.
+To get started, let’s look at some ways to make maintenance request handling easier.
+To take some of the burden out of handling service requests from tenants, consider enlisting the help of a maintenance call center.

-Buildium’s Maintenance Contact Center (MCC) is one such solution.
-The MCC is a specialized call center service that helps you effectively manage every maintenance request 24/7, log incoming tasks for you in Buildium’s property management platform, and dispatch your preferred vendors in the event of an emergency.
+Buildium’s Maintenance Contact Center is one such solution.
+The Maintenance Contact Center is a specialized call center service that helps you effectively manage every maintenance request 24/7, log incoming tasks for you in Buildium’s property management platform, and dispatch your preferred vendors in the event of an emergency.